Published at

 }

-The model is now forced to represent its uncertainty explicitly (via the confidence field) and use null for unknown values rather than inventing plausible-sounding ones.
+The output format now gives the model a clear place to represent its uncertainty (via the confidence field) and use null for unknown values rather than inventing plausible-sounding ones.
 This makes hallucinations both less likely and more detectable when they do occur.

 import Anthropic from '@anthropic-ai/sdk';